Mina-Ryad/System-Monitor/README.md

 ## Description
-* The system Monitor shows the OS version, Kernel, overall system CPU utilization, overall system memory usage, total number of processes, number of running prosses and the up time for the system.
+* The System Monitor shows the OS version, Kernel, overall system CPU utilization, overall system memory usage, the total number of processes, the number of running process and the up time for the system.
-* The system Monitor show 15 processes sorted with the highest CPU_Utilization
+* The system Monitor show 15 processes sorted with the highest CPU Utilization
-* Also shows every process PID, User, CPU utilization, memory usage , time the process has been up and command line for the process
+* Also shows every process PID, User, CPU utilization, memory usage, time the process has been up and command line for the process

 ## ncurses